6 Entrepreneurs Tell Us Their Biggest Mistakes

 Lightning Marketing Group

-I am the owner/operator of an online ticketing company located in North Miami Beach, FL.
-My company’s website, Tons Of Tickets, unfortunately, had to be shut down after about 4 years in business.
-The site received a Google penalty that was caused by an Indian SEO company we regretfully hired to better our online marketing exposure.
+I am the owner/operator of an online ticketing company located in North Miami Beach, Florida.
+My company’s website, Tons Of Tickets, unfortunately had to be shut down after about four years in business.
+The site received a Google penalty caused by an SEO company we hired to improve our online marketing exposure.

-From my experience, trying to “cheat” your way into better search results can be one of the biggest mistakes a new online business can make.
-The use of “black hat” SEO strategies are too risky when it comes to developing a successful company online.
+From my experience, trying to cheat your way into better search results can be one of the biggest mistakes a new online business can make.
+Black-hat SEO strategies are too risky when it comes to developing a successful company online.
 It proved to be the demise of the entire Tons Of Tickets domain.

 Mark Lenneville